juju/docs/src/en/clouds-maas.md

 Credentials added for cloud maas-cloud.
 ```

-We've called the new credential 'maas-cloud-creds' and used a MAAS user's API
+We've called the new credential 'maas-cloud-creds'.
+When prompted for
-key in the place of 'maas-oauth'.
+'maas-oauth', you should paste your MAAS API key.

 !!!
 Note:
     The API key will not be echoed back to the screen.